ImJanindu/47MusicPlayerBot/README.md

 1. `API_ID` : Assistant account Telegram API_ID, get it from my.telegram.org
 2. `API_HASH` : Assistant account Telegram API_HASH, get it from my.telegram.org
-3. `BOT_TOKEN` : Your Telegram bot token, get it from @Botfather
+3. `BOT_TOKEN` : Your Telegram bot token, get it from @Botfather.
-4. `SESSION_NAME` : Pyrogram session string of assistant account
+4. `SESSION_NAME` : Pyrogram session string of assistant account.
-5. `OWNER_ID` : Your Telegram ID
+5. `OWNER_ID` : Your Telegram ID.

 ## License

 Distributed under the [MIT Licence.](https://github.com/ImJanindu/47MusicPlayer/blob/main/LICENSE) See `LICENSE.md` for more information.

-## Disclaimer
+## Should Be Considered
+- No queues.

-This bot hasn't queues and only working in one Telegram group voice chat at one time.
+- One voice chat at one time.